Alluseri/Luna/README.md

 # Luna
 An experimental JVM class file reverse engineering library for parsing, editing and writing class files as well as bytecode.

+Massive thanks to [@jumanji144](https://github.com/jumanji144) for providing his knowledge about the JVM internals and bearing my rants about the JVM spec in his DMs.
+It's unlikely this library would be possible without his help.

 ## This thing is unfinished, pls dont use
 Like actually even if you're thinking about it please don't.